MicrosoftDocs/win32/desktop-src/TaskSchd/c-c-code-example-retrieving-the-task-creator.md

 ---
 title: C/C++ Code Example Retrieving the Task Creator
 description: This example retrieves the name of the creator of the task and displays it on the screen.
-This example assumes that the task and the test task already exist on the local computer. ms.assetid: '02554ce1-2d52-48e9-95f1-d5d480519035'
+This example assumes that the task and the test task already exist on the local computer. ms.assetid: 02554ce1-2d52-48e9-95f1-d5d480519035
+keywords:
-keywords: ["retrieving task creator Task Scheduler", "retrieving work item properties Task Scheduler , task creator"]
+- retrieving task creator Task Scheduler
+- retrieving work item properties Task Scheduler , task creator ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # C/C++ Code Example: Retrieving the Task Creator